 - Slope Analysis - You can choose your desired unit from these options: degrees, radians, grade (%), rise/run, or run/rise.

 - Direction Analysis - The unit of measurement for this analysis can be set to either degrees or radians.
-The direction, in Plex-Earth, will always be calculated as an angle from the North line.
+The direction, in Plex-Earth, will be based on your drawing units defined in AutoCAD.

 The steps to conduct either of the three analyses will be similar.